tortoise/tortoise-orm/README.rst

         tournament = fields.ForeignKeyField('models.Tournament', related_name='events')
         participants = fields.ManyToManyField('models.Team', related_name='events', through='event_team')

-        def __str__(self):
-            return self.name

     class Team(Model):
         id = fields.IntField(primary_key=True)
         name = fields.TextField()

-        def __str__(self):
-            return self.name

-After you defined all your models, tortoise needs you to init them, in order to create backward relations between models and match your db client with the appropriate models:
+After defining the models, Tortoise ORM needs to be initialized to establish the relationships between models and connect to the database.
+The code below creates a connection to a SQLite DB database with the ``aiosqlite`` client. ``generate_schema`` sets up schema on an empty database.
+``generate_schema`` is for development purposes only, check out ``aerich`` or other migration tools for production use.

 .. code-block:: python3